raffaloffredo/raffaloffredo/README.md

 <p align="center">
 </br>
-⚙️ Analytics Enginner at Indicium
+⚙️ Analytics Engineer at Indicium
 🪐 Co-founder at Bellum Galaxy
-🤝 Advisor at Crypto Jr.
+🤝 Chainlink Advocate
 🎓 BS in Law
 🌱 MS in Environmental Management
 🏆 Winner of Top Quality Projetc at Chainlink Hackathon 2023